 - Shape an old coat metal hanger into a cleaning tool.
 It’s durable and won’t break while inside the oven door.
 You can also use a bottle brush or a fly swatter as an alternative.
 The point here is to have a tool which can easily go inside without breaking, it doesn’t really matter what material it’s made of.

 - Attach an old piece of cloth securely with a thread to the coat hanger.
 Won’t fall apart while inside the oven door.
-Also, the rag needs to be thin because space inside the oven door is pretty scarce.
+Also, the rag needs to be thin because the space inside the oven door is pretty scarce.

 - Pour some lukewarm water into a container and add dish soap.
 Stir until you get bubbles and you’re set to go.
 Prepare another container with clean warm water.
 This will be later used for rinsing.
-You can also use glass cleaner as a stronger alternative, but even so, don’t skip the rinsing part.
+You can also use a glass cleaner as a stronger alternative, but even so, don’t skip the rinsing part.

 - Insert the cleaning tool between the glass panels via the exhaustion vents.
 Work your way from one side to the other whilst using all slots.
 Be cautious not to leave any soap residue after cleaning.
 Once you’ve cleaned all the drips, rinse the oven door with your tool.

 The Disassembly Method

 If you see that streaks still remain and the previous method was not effective enough, you can take apart the door.
 This method is highly unrecommended by professionals because it’s harder to put everything back together once you’re done with cleaning.
 If you still feel you can do it, read along.